Stade Roland-Garros (Paris, France)

 • Line 241: Rueil-Malmaison RER – Porte d’Auteuil (stop: Suzanne-Lenglen).

-Parking: If travelling by car, you can take a free shuttle bus from the car park to Roland Garros.
+If travelling by car, you can take a free shuttle bus from the car park to Roland Garros.
 Car parks include:

-• P7 car park Pelouse de Saint-Cloud Bois de Boulogne, chemin de Ceinture du Lac Inférieur, 75016 Paris
+• P7 car park Pelouse de Saint-Cloud Bois de Boulogne: chemin de Ceinture du Lac Inférieur, 75016 Paris

-• Porte d’Auteuil car park (Carrefour), 1-3, avenue du Général-Sarrail, 75016 Paris.
+• Porte d’Auteuil car park (Carrefour): 1-3, avenue du Général-Sarrail, 75016 Paris.

-• Point-du-Jour car park, place Abel-Gance, 92200 Boulogne-Billancourt.
+• Point-du-Jour car park: place Abel-Gance, 92200 Boulogne-Billancourt.

-• Porte de Saint-Cloud car park, 2, avenue de la Porte de Saint-Cloud, 75016 Paris (access via the garage).
+• Porte de Saint-Cloud car park: 2, avenue de la Porte de Saint-Cloud, 75016 Paris (access via the garage).

-• Parchamp car park, 7 ter, rue du Parchamp 92100 Boulogne-Billancourt.
+• Parchamp car park: 7 ter, rue du Parchamp 92100 Boulogne-Billancourt.

 Hotels near Stade Roland-Garros